1

 Protest and Appeal Rights

 If you disagree with the actual value or classification placed on your property, you may present oral or written objections to the assessor.
 Protests for real property must be postmarked or delivered to the assessor on or before June 8*.
-Personal property protests must be postmarked or delivered to the assessor by June 30*.

 If you are dissatisfied with the county board’s decision, you may appeal to an arbitrator, district court, or the Board of Assessment Appeals within 30 days of the date the decision was mailed.